-- EPHEMERA – Widespread, mutable, contagious—apocalyptic thinking can move like a plague.
-Browse the Ephemera section for current catastrophes, rapturous art, “bad” news, stirring quotes, and more.
+- SCRAPS – Widespread, mutable, contagious—apocalyptic thinking can move like a plague.
+Browse the Scraps section for current catastrophes, rapturous art, “bad” news, stirring quotes, and more.

 - GLOSSOLALIA – These longer pieces of analysis, conjecture, or irreverence play with ideas and imagery related to the end times.

 - THEMES + RESOURCES – While this blog is meant for a universal audience, many ideas will originate from religion, history, and literature.
 This section is a wiki related to eschatology.

 So, how will it all end?
 In the cold grip of alien invasion?
 Or the gunky claws of the living dead?
 By invisible fever?
 Or an atomic sunshower?
 As sinners in the hands of an angry god?
 Or at the feet of a wicked Pope?
 Does our doomsday clock run out tomorrow?
 Or a hundred decades from now?

 There’s only one way to find out.
 In the meantime, stock up on bottled water.
 We’ll ride out this wild, divine, inevitable mess together.
 The end, as some say, is nigh.
 Until then!

 Will Wlizlo is the primary author of this site.
 Some of his favorite topics related to apocalyptic thinking are the interplay between technology and apocalyptic fears, Old Testament prophecy, and atomic iconography.